-A factory installed junction box is located on the lower right hand side of the fireplace.
+A factory installed junction box is located on the lower right side of the fireplace.
 Wiring must be fed to the junction box and attached to the receptacle that is provided.
-Remove the knockout in the installed junction box to accept wiring into the junction box.
-Install a UL listed cable clamp (not supplied) in the knockout hole.
 Leave approximately 6" of wire in the junction box for connection.

-Attach black wire to one side of the receptacle and white wire to opposite side of receptacle.
-The ground wire should be attached to the green (neutral) screw.
+Attach black wire to hot side (brass screws) of the receptacle and white wire to opposite side (silver screws) of receptacle.
+The ground wire should be attached to the green (ground) screw.